 Overview

+In this challenge, students are provided with materials to design and build their own wind turbine blades.
 The goal is to generate the greatest amount of energy possible.
 Students can iterate with the number, shape, size, position, materials and pitch of the blades.

 - Download “Wind Turbine Design and Testing Sheet” and print one per group